16 Best Beaches in San Diego for Families with Kids of All Ages

 On the other side, the Pier Amphitheater makes Pier View South the most popular and exciting beach in Oceanside.
 Guests of The Seabird Resort (family-friendly) and Mission Pacific Hotel (more adult-centric) enjoy this beach as it’s in front of these sister hotels.

 You can rent bikes and grab concessions right next to the pier.
-But south of the pier, closer to the hotels, is another little beachfront playground that kids love.
+But south of the dock, closer to the hotels, is another little beachfront playground that kids love.

 Both beaches are close to shops and facilities, so both sides of Pier View are great family-friendly choices.
-So, basically, head to Oceanside Pier and pick either beach.
+Essentially, head to the Oceanside Pier and choose either beach.

 12. Tamarack Beach